Metal Etching

 - Stainless Steel Etching

-- Used to create stainless steel industrial parts that require many small grooves or holes, or a decorative finish.
+- Used to create stainless steel parts that require grooves, openings, markings, corrosion-resistant detailing, or decorative finishing.

 - Vapor Phase Etching

-- A dry etch technique that uses reactive gases to achieve the desired etching pattern.
+- A dry etch technique that uses reactive gases to achieve a selected etching pattern or profile.

-Metal etching is a very versatile procedure; almost all metals can be processed using chemical milling, photo engraving or mechanical etching including: aluminum, brass, copper, beryllium copper, nickel, nickel silver, carbon steel and stainless steel.
+Metal etching is a highly adaptable process, and nearly all metals can be processed using chemical milling, photo engraving, photochemical machining, or mechanical etching.
+Frequently used materials include aluminum, brass, copper, beryllium copper, nickel, nickel silver, carbon steel, and stainless steel.
+Material choice often depends on conductivity, corrosion resistance, hardness, weight, appearance, and the required part function.

 Machinery Used with Etching